 You don’t eat properly, as your teeth move against one another.
 In time, this can cause tooth wear and tear.
 The tooth enamel erodes faster, causing discoloration, sensitivity, and pain.

 Straight teeth allow you to eat well by chewing and biting correctly.
 You enjoy every meal without pain or discomfort, and you keep your mouth healthier for longer.

 4. Straight Teeth Could Help You Live Longer

 Straight teeth keep your teeth healthy and your gums protected against bacteria, which could help you to prevent life-threatening medical issues.

-A study by the University of Helsinki from 2016 showed that there’s a direct connection between the infections of the root tip of a tooth and the coronary artery disease.
+A study by the University of Helsinki from 2016 showed that there’s a direct connection between infections of the root tip of a tooth and coronary artery disease.
 There’s an even higher risk of developing this disease when the infections are symptomless.